 By participating in this unique, cross-disciplinary graduate certificate program that combines courses from the Department of Theatre & Dance and the Department of English, students get to know the Bard and his plays as never before.

 The summer intensive includes acting, directing, stage combat, Elizabethan culture, rehearsal visits, play attendance, classes on how to teach Shakespeare and more.
-Self-directed reading and a final project are the conclusion of the certificate requirements.
+The certificate requirements conclude with a final capstone project.
+For more information, visit the program page.

 Required Courses and Credits